civican/legisinfo/42-1/bills/C-44/bill_text.md

 ### Section 152.061

-      **(1)** Subject to this Part, benefits are payable to a self-employed person who is **a family member** of a critically ill child, in order to care for or support that child, if a medical doctor **or nurse practitioner** has issued a certificate that
+      **(1)** Subject to this Part, benefits are payable to a self-employed person who is a family member of a critically ill child, in order to care for or support that child, if a medical doctor or nurse practitioner has issued a certificate that

-        states that the child is a critically ill child and requires the care or support of one or more of their **family members**; and
+        states that the child is a critically ill child and requires the care or support of one or more of their family members; and

   **(2)** The portion of subsection 152.061(3) of the Act before paragraph (a) is replaced by the following: